liviqe-ios/liviqe-privacy/index.md

 # liviqe-privacy

-## Privacy Policy for Liviqe
+## Privacy Policy for LiviQe

-**Last updated:** December 13, 2025
+**Last updated:** January 3, 2026

-Liviqe (“we”, “us”, or “our”) respects your privacy.
-This Privacy Policy explains how information is handled when you use the **Liviqe iOS application** (“the App”).
+LiviQe (“we”, “us”, or “our”) respects your privacy.
+This Privacy Policy explains how information is handled when you use the **LiviQe iOS application** (“the App”).

 ---

 ## Data Collection

-We do **not** collect, store, process, transmit, or share any personal or non-personal data from users of the App.
+We do **not** collect, store, process, transmit, or share any personal or non‑personal data from users of the App.

 - No analytics
 - No tracking
 - No cookies
 - No user accounts
-- No third-party SDKs
+- No third‑party SDKs
 - No advertising networks

 The App operates **entirely offline** and does not communicate with external servers.

 ---

 ## Device Access

-Liviqe does **not** access:
+LiviQe does **not** access:

 - Contacts
 - Photos
 - Location
 - Camera
 - Microphone
-- Files outside the App’s sandbox
+- Files or documents

-All data remains strictly on your device.

----

-## Data Storage

-Any data created while using the App exists **only locally on your device**.

-We do not have access to this data and cannot retrieve, view, or transfer it.

----
+- Device identifiers

-## Third-Party Services
+## Third‑Party Services

-The App does **not** integrate with any third-party services, analytics platforms, or external SDKs.
+The App does not use any third‑party services that may collect information.

----

 ## Children’s Privacy

-Since no data is collected, Liviqe does not knowingly collect personal information from children under the age of 13.
+The App is not directed to anyone under the age of 13.
+We do not knowingly collect personally identifiable information from children under 13.

----

-## Changes to This Policy
+## Changes to This Privacy Policy

 We may update this Privacy Policy from time to time.
 Any changes will be posted on this page.

 ---

-## Contact

-If you have any questions about this Privacy Policy, you may contact us at:

-📧 **liviqe.ios@gmail.com**

----

-## Jurisdiction

-This Privacy Policy is governed by applicable laws.
+© LiviQe 2026